SamuelLarkin/LizzyConversion/PortageLiveCustomizationPlugins.md

 Here are the four main plugins, in the order Portage''''Live calls them:

 # `preprocess_plugin` does some automated data cleanup and normalization.
 By default, it also splits slash-separated words, such as "before/after".
 To turn off '''slash separation''', edit the plugin and comment out the line that reads "`FIX_SLASHES=1`".
 # `predecode_plugin` is used to insert rule-based translation instructions, e.g., for translating numbers and applying fixed-term lists.
 For English-French and French-English system, '''rule-based translation of numbers''' is done by default.
 To turn that behaviour off, comment out the line that read "`MARK_NUMBERS_ENFR=1`".
-See PortageLiveCustomizationPlugins!FixedTerms#FixedTerms below for instructions on turning on '''fixed-term rules'''.
+See [FixedTerms#FixedTerms](PortageLiveCustomizationPlugins.md) below for instructions on turning on '''fixed-term rules'''.
 # `postdecode_plugin` is a place-holder for future use; don't use it.
 # `postprocess_plugin` is used to make changes to the final output, just before returning it to the user.
 By default, it inserts '''non-breaking spaces''' where appropriate in French output (disable this feature by commenting out "`ADD_FR_NBSP=1`").
 It can optionally fix the '''formatting of numbers in French''', as an alternative to the rule-based option mentioned above: uncomment the line "`fix-en-fr-numbers.pl |`" to enable this.
 It can also insert '''non-breaking hyphens''' in selected patterns, such as in short hyphenated codes: this is more complicated because it depends on how your application represents these, but the default plugin includes commented-out sample code for several options we're aware of.